AxaFrance/SlimFaas/README.md

 - Asynchronous HTTP calls
   - Allows you to limit the number of parallel HTTP requests for each underlying function
 - Retry: 3 times with graduation: 2 seconds, 4 seconds, 8 seconds
-- Simple to install: just add a classic pod
+- Simple to install: just deploy a standard pod
-  - No impact on kubernetes scripts: just add annotation to a pod you want to be auto-scale
+  - No impact on your current kubernetes manifests: just add an annotation to the pod you want to auto-scale
 - Very Slim and very Fast

 ![slim-faas-ram-cpu.png](documentation%2Fslim-faas-ram-cpu.png)